geoschem/GEOSChem-python-tutorial/README.md

 So, make sure you are reading something related to **Research computing** (not just "coding" in general!)

 A great resource is [software carpentry](https://software-carpentry.org).
 I particularly recommend lessons on [Linux command line](http://swcarpentry.github.io/shell-novice/), [Git](http://swcarpentry.github.io/git-novice/), and [Python](http://swcarpentry.github.io/python-novice-gapminder/).
-[Effective Computation in Physics](http://shop.oreilly.com/product/0636920033424.do) is also a great book (although not free) that can bring a researcher's coding skill to the next level.
+[Effective Computation in Physics](http://shop.oreilly.com/product/0636920033424.do) is also a great book that can bring a researcher's coding skill to the next level.

-Final, this situation (hard to find proper tutorials) is also true for cloud computing.
+Finally, this situation (hard to identify proper tutorials) is also true for cloud computing.
 The cloud should be relatively easy to learn if you follow the correct path (i.e. read the [documentation](http://cloud-gc.readthedocs.io/) I wrote!), instead of learning it from a web programmer's perspective.